 1925 "Why a duck?"
-The ineffable question is first asked on Broadway today, the opening night of the George S. Kaufman/Irving Berlin musical The Cocoanuts at the Lyric Theatre with four young stars who overshadowed even the august writing team: The Marx Brothers, Groucho, Chico, Harpo and Zeppo.
+The ineffable question is first asked on Broadway at the opening night of the George S. Kaufman/Irving Berlin musical The Cocoanuts at the Lyric Theatre with four young stars who overshadow even the august writing team: The Marx Brothers, Groucho, Chico, Harpo, and Zeppo.
 The anarchic nonsense about the Florida land rush runs 377 performances and is made into a classic film (minus most of the songs).

-1925 Also today: birthday of entertainer Sammy Davis Jr. (1925–1990), who will begin in small clubs and rise to become a Las Vegas headliner, film star and member of the "Rat Pack" of 1950s swingers.
-His Broadway work will include starring roles in Mr. Wonderful and the musical Golden Boy.
+1925 Birthday of entertainer Sammy Davis Jr. (1925–1990), who begins in small clubs and rises to become a Las Vegas headliner, film star, and member of the "Rat Pack" of 1950s swingers.
+His Broadway work includes starring roles in Mr. Wonderful and the musical Golden Boy.

 1949 Carol Channing blinks her big round eyes and warbles "Diamonds Are a Girl's Best Friend" on the opening night of the musical Gentlemen Prefer Blondes at the Ziegfeld Theatre.
-It will run 740 performances and make Channing into an icon.
+It runs 740 performances and makes Channing into an icon.

-1991 One of the biggest musical flops of the 1990s, Nick & Nora, opens tonight at the Marquis Theatre—and closes 9 performances later, despite a book by Arthur Laurents, score by Charles Strouse and Richard Maltby, Jr., and performances by Joanna Gleason, Barry Bostwick and Faith Prince.
+1991 One of the biggest musical flops of the 1990s, Nick & Nora, opens at the Marquis Theatre—and closes 9 performances later, despite a book by Arthur Laurents, score by Charles Strouse, and Richard Maltby, Jr., and performances by Joanna Gleason, Barry Bostwick, and Faith Prince.

 1996 The epic musical Ragtime, with a book by Terrence McNally and a score by Lynn Ahrens & Stephen Flaherty, has its world premiere in Toronto.
-Reviews are strong for the show's subsequent Broadway mounting, but the show's high cost, coupled with other financial woes, would eventually wreck its producing organization, Livent, Inc. SFX Productions would buy what remained of the company, only to be taken over itself by Clear Channel.
+Reviews are strong for the show's subsequent Broadway mounting, but the show's high cost, coupled with other financial woes, eventually wreck its producing organization, Livent, Inc. SFX Productions buys what remains of the company, only to be taken over itself by Clear Channel.